Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland and its opponents have gone over 214.5 combined points in 47 of 82 games this season.
+- Cleveland has played 53 games this season that ended with a combined score over 211.5 points.

-- The average point total in Cleveland's games this year is 219.1, 4.6 more than this matchup's over/under.
+- The average total for Cleveland's games this season has been 219.1, 7.6 more points than this matchup's over/under.

-- Cleveland has been the favorite in 64 games this season and won 47 (73.4%) of those contests.
+- The Cavaliers have been chosen as underdogs in 17 games this year and have walked away with the win four times (23.5%) in those games.

-- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by oddsmakers this season.
+- Cleveland has a record of 3-11, a 21.4% win rate, when it is set as the underdog by +105 or more by bookmakers this season.

-- The bookmakers' moneyline implies a 69.2% chance of a victory for the Cavaliers.
+- The moneyline set for this matchup implies Cleveland has a 48.8% chance of coming away with a victory in the contest.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)